edchz/pth/content/english/about.md

   enable: true
   subtitle: "Who We Are"
   title: "We're like you"
   description: "Life is better with pets, and we know for sure because like you, we enjoy every moment with them and can understand your worry for your loved one well being.
-After years of working for commercial airlines we quit our job to pursue our passion, we have the know-how and will do the necessary to guarantee a stress-free experience, even, as the picture attests the hard office work!  &#128521;"
+After years of working for commercial airlines we quit our job to pursue our passion, we have the know-how and will do the necessary to guarantee a stress-free experience, even, as you can see, the hard office work!  &#128521;"

   image: "images/about/01.jpg"